 If you are really adventurous, and have 4 or 5 days, there are some areas along rivers in this area that allow hydraulic mining.
 To do this type will require you to become a member the gold prospecting club, for a minimal fee.
 This type requires renting of an auger and other special equipment, and the work is very strenuous, but the results can be worth it.

 Traveling northeast into western North Carolina and head for the town of Franklin.
 This area bears natural rubies, emeralds, and sapphires.
 There are mostly rubies and sapphires located here and further north Franklin there are other mines where emeralds and other precious gems are found.

 Many of the stones in this area are found in the "tailings" of when the area was first mined.
 Tailings are the built up mounds of clay and other rocks left over when the mines were first excavated.
 Two of the best places are the Mason's Mine and the Sheffield Mine in North Carolina.
 It is not uncommon for 2 or 3 visitors a month to find 30 or 40 carat or more rubies at the Sheffield mine.
-The gem stone are extracted by using a screened box and washing away the clay and mud using the sluices set up at these mines.
-Not a clean activity but can be very worth while.
+The gemstones are extracted by using a screened box and washing away the clay and mud using the sluices set up at these mines.
+Not a clean activity but can be very worthwhile for the whole family.

-You know when you have found a gem stone by the weight.
-The stone will be much heavier than regular rocks, and the signature six-sided shape may be visible.
+You know when you have found a gemstone by the weight.
+The stone will be much heavier than regular rocks, color duller or different from the polished gem.
+A ruby is very dark red-blackish in color and has the signature six-sided shape (one is in this picture).
 There are shops in Franklin to take your finds for evaluation size and quality.
-The shops also can cut, polish and mount the gems.
+The shops also can cut, polish, and mount the gems.
 They also offer other gem related items, such as rock polishers for less precious stones.

 If you have any questions at all,email us using the Contact Us page.